AAA Western Valley District

-The AAA Western Valley District was a high school athletic conference in the state of Virginia that included a small number of schools in Central and Southwest Virginia competing in VHSL Group AAA, the largest enrollment classification of the Virginia High School League (VHSL).
+The AAA Western Valley District was a high school athletic conference in the US state of Virginia that included a small number of schools in Central and Southwest Virginia competing in VHSL Group AAA, the largest enrollment classification of the Virginia High School League (VHSL).

 The Western Valley District schools competed in the AAA Northwest Region, along with schools from the AAA Cardinal District, AAA Cedar Run District, and AAA Commonwealth District.

 In the 2013–2014 school year, the remaining Western Valley District schools were reassigned to former Group AA districts—specifically, the River Ridge District, Blue Ridge District, and Piedmont District.
 Each school subsequently competed in postseason play within its new VHSL classification and conference.

 History

 The Western Valley District was formed in 2001 through the consolidation of the then-declining AAA Roanoke Valley District and AAA Western District.
 Each had dwindling membership due to regional school enrollment declines.
 Several schools had already transitioned to AA classification prior to consolidation.

 Below is a summary of district membership prior to and after the 2001 realignment: